tanabee/gas-codelab/docs/codelab.md

 }
 ```

-Add test method and Run it.
+Add test function and Run it.

 ```JavaScript
 function test() {